akka/akka-management/docs/src/main/paradox/bootstrap.md

 has not yet joined, but is probing this node, would get this information and join the existing cluster.

-In the case no cluster exists yet -- the initial bootstrap of a cluster -- nodes will keep probing one another for a while (`akka.management.cluster.bootstrap.contact-point.no-seeds-stable-margin`) and once that time margin passes, they will decide that no cluster exists, and one of the seen nodes should join *itself* to become the first node of a new cluster.
+In the case no cluster exists yet -- the initial bootstrap of a cluster -- nodes will keep probing one another for a while (`akka.management.cluster.bootstrap.contact-point-discovery.stable-margin`) and once that time margin passes, they will decide that no cluster exists, and one of the seen nodes should join *itself* to become the first node of a new cluster.
 It is of utmost importance that only one node joins itself, so this decision has to be made deterministically.
 Since we know the addresses of all Contact Points, and the contact points relate 1:1 to a Akka Remoting (Akka Cluster) address of the given node,